 Biomet, Inc. is just one of the companies that have been subject to thousands of lawsuits for these faulty metal hip implants.
-Other companies such as Stryker, DePuy and Zimmer all have had similar lawsuits filed against them.
-DePuy, a subsidiary of Johnson & Johnson, announced in November, 2013 that they would be paying in excess of $4 billion to settle their over 7,500 lawsuits for their defective ASR hip implant.
-Stryker came to their first settlements of four of their lawsuits for their Rejuvenate hip implant in December, 2013, with hundreds, possibly thousands, of additional lawsuits pending.
+Other companies such as Stryker, DePuy, and Zimmer all have had similar lawsuits filed against them.
+DePuy, a subsidiary of Johnson & Johnson, announced in November 2013 that they would be paying in excess of $4 billion to settle theirs over 7,500 lawsuits for their defective ASR hip implant.
+Stryker came to their first settlements of four of their lawsuits for their Rejuvenate hip implant in December 2013, with hundreds, possibly thousands, of additional lawsuits pending.

 Biomet Settlement Details